Rahul Vaidya

-Rahul Krushna Vaidya (born 23 September 1987) is an Indian singer.
-He has worked as a playback singer in Bollywood films such as Shaadi No. 1, Jaan-E-Mann and Krazzy 4.
-He also participated in the reality shows Indian Idol 1, Bigg Boss 14 and Fear Factor: Khatron Ke Khiladi 11.
+Rahul Krushna Vaidya (born 23 September 1987) is an Indian singer and music composer.
+He started his career with the reality show Indian Idol 1 in which he became 2nd runner up.
+He has also participated in Bigg Boss 14 and was crowned as the 1st runner up.
+He also participated in Fear Factor: Khatron Ke Khiladi 11 and became a finalist.